How to nail your bride speech

 Be afraid to use cue cards – Try to memorise the speech but dont be afraid to use notes on the day (your brain will be scrambled).

-Bride Speech Help
+Your Bride Speech - How We Can Help